 Dataset

 The dataset that is used in the proposed methodology is known as Amazon Products Recommendation 2016-2017.
 It is an open-source dataset that is easily available on the website of Kaggle.
 It is a vast dataset that Amazon published in 2017 that can be used for computer vision applications such as instance segmentation, object identification, key point recognition, and semantic segmentation.
 It is a collection of 34661 reviews by the same number of consumers as reviews.
-In this data, these reviews given on various electronic devices which are sold by amazon are given by the consumers.
-These devices are two brands such as Amazon and Amazon digital services [26].
+In this data, these reviews given on various electronic devices which are sold by Amazon are given by the consumers.
+These devices are from two brands such as Amazon and Amazon digital services27.

 Evaluating the performance of the recommender system is an essential step that must be taken to ensure that it can be expanded successfully.
 There are a few well-known measurements that might be used to analyze the precision or performance of recommender systems.
-These measurements include accuracy, precision, recall, error rate and F-measure (to balance the two measures).
+These measurements include accuracy, precision, recall, error rate, and F-measure (to balance the two measures).
 These measurements can accurately represent the recommendation system's performance.

 Precision is calculated by;